 Overview and Usage Scenarios

-In-Memory OLTP is the premier technology available in SQL Server and Azure SQL Database for optimizing performance of transaction processing, data ingestion, data load, and transient data scenarios.
-This topic includes an overview of the technology and outlines usage scenarios for In-Memory OLTP.
+In-Memory OLTP is the premier technology available in SQL Server and SQL Database for optimizing performance of transaction processing, data ingestion, data load, and transient data scenarios.
+This article includes an overview of the technology and outlines usage scenarios for In-Memory OLTP.
 Use this information to determine whether In-Memory OLTP is right for your application.
-The topic concludes with an example that shows In-Memory OLTP objects, reference to a perf demo, and references to resources you can use for next steps.
+The article concludes with an example that shows In-Memory OLTP objects, reference to a perf demo, and references to resources you can use for next steps.

-This article covers the In-Memory OLTP technology in both SQL Server and Azure SQL Database.
-The following blog post contains a deep dive into the performance and resource utilization benefits in Azure SQL Database:
+This article covers the In-Memory OLTP technology in both SQL Server and SQL Database.
+The following blog post contains a deep dive into the performance and resource utilization benefits in SQL Database:

 In-Memory OLTP Overview